SystmOnline Services Apps

 Free Choice means that if you're referred to see a specialist, you can now choose to be treated at any hospital in England that meets NHS standards.
 This includes NHS hospitals and independent hospitals.

-Free Choice is simple and effective so if you need a hospital referral ask your GP about your right to choose.
+Free Choice is simple and effective so if you need a hospital referral ask your GP during a telephone consultation about your right to choose.

 Flu vaccination is available for all our vulnerable patients.
-This includes patients who are over 65 years, together with diabetics, asthmatics and patients with heart problems.
+This includes patients who are over 65 years, together with diabetics, asthmatics and patients with heart problems and anyone aged 2,3 or 4 are allowed to have a nasal flu vaccination.
 We recommend most strongly that if you fall into one of these groups that you have a flu vaccination each year.

 The flu vaccination does not give you the flu.